ppayauk/result-ts/README.md

 ## CD

-Github Actions automatically publishes commits to main to NPM.
+Github Actions automatically publishes commits to main to NPM and Github Releases.
 See [cd.yml](.github/workflows/cd.yml)